Hello Club Members, Fellow Amateur Operators, and Everyone,

 The analysis on the questionnaire has been performed, and once the committee has had a chance to discuss and absorb the results, we may publish them for all to read… Stay tuned!

-Thursday evening’s presentation on Project Horus and the Balloon Launches by the AREG club was really interesting.
-A great presentation thanks Mark (VK5QI) and very interesting.
-I must try and get along to the next one for a look!
+The presentation on Project Horus and the Balloon Launches by the AREG club was really interesting.
+A great presentation, thanks Mark (VK5QI), and Mark has given us the URL for where we can look at the slides.

 There will be NO October Saturday Tech Session held, due to a prior booking for the Hall.
 So take the day off and mow the lawn instead!